-Compound Arm Exercises to Build Bigger Bicep & Tricep
+Compound Arm Exercises to Build Bigger Bicep and Tricep

 Are you looking to add variety to your arm workout routine and maximize your gains?
 Compound arm exercises are a great way to do just that.

-They offer several benefits, such as increased muscle activation, time efficiency, improved functional strength, and greater calorie burn.
+They also provide several benefits, such as increased muscle activation, time efficiency, improved functional strength, and greater calorie burn.

 In this blog, we’ll explore the following:

-Compound arms exercises recruit multiple muscle groups and contribute towards more functional movements.
+Compound arm exercises recruit multiple muscle groups and contribute towards more functional movements.

-We have created compound exercises for many sections, such as:
+We have created compound arm exercises for many sections, such as:

 • Bodyweight arm exercises at home (No Equipments).